wooksjs/wooksjs/docs/guide/http/static.md

 # Serve Static

-Wooks Serve File is composable static file server for [@wooksjs/event-http](https://github.com/wooksjs/wooksjs/tree/main/packages/event-http).
+This package provides `serveFile` function that returns a readable stream from fs.

-`serveFile` returns a readable stream and prepares all the neccessary response headers (like content-length, content-type etc).
+Features:

-- ✅ returns a readable stream
+- Returns a readable stream
-- ✅ prepares all the neccessary response headers (like content-length, content-type etc)
+- Prepares all the neccessary response headers (like content-length, content-type etc)
-- ✅ can handle etag
+- Can handle etag
-- ✅ can handle ranges
+- Can handle ranges

 ## Install